absolunet/docs-node-ioc/src/docs/06_going-deeper/07_multiple-inheritances/en.md

 To define a new mixin, the `mixins` exposed object from Node IoC contains a `factory` function, for standalone mixins, and `add` function, for registered and reusable mixins.

-The `add` method accepts a name and a factory function, while `factory` only accepts a factory function.
+The `add` method accepts a name, and a factory function, while `factory` only accepts a factory function.

 ```javascript